keivrijdag/keivrijdag/README.md

 wisdom.
 On the other hand, perhaps we should slow down on being serious all the time.

-### What is it with that Keivrijdag/Creagfriday?
+### What was Creagfriday?

-The same event is organised in parallel in Groningen and Stirling.
+Creagfriday was the Keivrijdag in Stirling.
 See the rich history of these events below.

 ### Why is it called Keivrijdag?